 As of December 31, 2019, we have hosted the Regulation A offerings of 24 companies, who have raised a total of \$49.7 million on our platforms.
 We believe the market for Regulation A will continue to grow as more companies become aware of the ability to raise capital through crowdfunding platforms.
 Because it permits a maximum raise of \$50 million each 12 months, we believe this rule is well suited for small and midsize businesses.
 We have seen the demand increase significantly between 2018 and 2019.
+We hosted one company in 2018 and nine companies in 2019.
 The recent legislative change to permit SEC-reporting companies to make offerings in reliance on Regulation A should expand the potential market for our services to small public companies.
 We expect to continue to increase the number of companies who list their offerings on our platform, although we are likely to encounter competition from other platforms and from companies who seek to raise funds online without using a platform.
 Further, gaining broker-dealer capabilities will enable us to increase the scope of services offered to our clients.